jquery-ui-rails/jquery-ui-rails/README.md

 For bugs in this gem distribution, use the GitHub issue tracker.
-In particular, the asset dependencies between files are set up by this gem, not by the jQuery upstream.
+In particular, the asset dependencies between files are set up by this gem, not by the jQuery UI upstream.
 If you find that a JavaScript or CSS file does not pull in its dependencies correctly, please open an issue!

 ### Setup